annotation/text-fabric/tf/docs/about/annotateBrowser.md

     So, if the existing set is a good one, requiring only a few tweaks, this is a good way to start.

+    Some of the sets may have a spreadsheet behind it, which specifies the triggers by which entities are looked up.
+If there are diagnostic messages coming from reading and parsing the spreadsheet, you will see them in this column.

 *   **Entities column**:

     See the entities in the chosen set.